slatedocs/slate/source/includes/_feature-appending.md

 ### Reporting and Resolving Conflicts

 When you attach a Source to an existing Dataset, the system attempts to match up the new data with the old.
 If the source's schema can be automatically aligned with the target Dataset, the new rows from the Batch are appended.
-When things go wrong, however, the Batch can be inspected to see what conflicted without resolution with the target (or vice-versa, in some cases!).
+When things go wrong, however, the Batch can be inspected to see what conflicted with the target (or vice-versa, in some cases!).

 GET the new Batch: